-Action Number Action Action Timeframe Who is Responsible Description and Evaluation of Action Hazards Mitigated?
+Action Number Action Action Timeframe Responsible Approx Cost to Town Description and Evaluation of Action Hazards Mitigated?
 Affected Location in Town What Cost Will Pay For How Funded ordinance is amended with federal updates as needed.
-2016 Revise the Subdivision and Site Plan Review Regulations to Require Road Elevation and/or More than 1 Egress for New Developments to Reduce Safety Risks from Wildfire, Winter, and Severe Wind Events Short Term 1-2 Years Planning Department Many of the manufactured home parks, apartment buildings, and congregate care facilities have only 1 egress/limited access in the event of an emergency.
+2016 Revise the Subdivision and Site Plan Review Regulations to Require Road Elevation and/or More than 1 Egress for New Developments to Reduce Safety Risks from Wildfire, Winter, and Severe Wind Events Short Term 1-2 Years Planning Department \$1,000 Many of the manufactured home parks, apartment buildings, and congregate care facilities have only 1 egress/limited access in the event of an emergency.
 Mass evacuation would be very difficult for some populations as would Town emergency services reaching residents.
 Will be reviewing subdivision and site plan regs for 2022 to upgrade the road standards.
-Wildfire, Tropical New Developme nt, Entire Town Planning Board budget 2016 Develop an Infrastructure Plan for Extension of Sewer and/or Water Services to Maintain Capacity and Reduce the Risk of Public Health Issues Long Term 4-5 Years - Board of Selectmen with Water and Sewer Commission help to \$100,000 The extension is under discussion by Board of Selectmen as of summer 2021.
+Wildfire, Tropical nt, Entire Cost is for hearing and legal review, in- kind staff and volunteer time.
+Planning Board budget 2016 Develop an Infrastructure Plan for Extension of Sewer and/or Water Services to Maintain Capacity and Reduce the Risk of Public Health Issues Long Term 4-5 Years Board of Selectmen with Water and Sewer Commission help to The extension is under discussion by Board of Selectmen as of summer 2021.
 The intent is expanding the commercial end of water and sewer- from West Main /NH 149 to NH 9 and continuing up Antrim Road to the town line.
-Earthquake, Public Health (Water Quality) West Downtown Engineering and writing up ARPA funding, Warrant Article #51- 2022 Monitor Changes to Manufactured Home Real Estate Market Trends to Trigger Life Safety and Code Inspections to Reduce the Risk Conflagration, Severe Wind Short Term 1-2 Years then Ongoing Code Enforcemen t / Building Inspection \$0 About 75% of manufactured homes are older, not up to current building codes, and nearly all are not anchored to the ground.
+Earthquake, Public Health (Water Quality) West Downtown Cost is for Engineering and writing up the Plan.
+ARPA funding, Warrant Article 2022 Manufactured Home Code Enforcemen t / Building Inspection \$0 About 75% of manufactured homes are older, not up to current building codes, and nearly all are not anchored to the ground.
 They are extremely vulnerable to heavy wind events, fire conflagration, and snow load building collapse.
 Only homes purchased and placed within the last 3-5 years are required to be anchored.
 Any manufactured home would have to meet current building codes before it locates to Hillsborough.
-MF Wind, Winter, Wildfire, Manufactu red Home Parks, Manufactu red Homes Cost is for in- kind staff and volunteer time.
+MF Wildfire, Manufactu red Home Parks, Manufactu red Homes Cost is for in- kind staff and volunteer time.
 N/A